Essay · May 2, 2026

 Does someone need to decide what this should do before the agent starts?

 Yes → Start with SDD.
-Write the spec.
-Define intent.
-Get alignment.
-Then, once implemented, ask if it deserves to become a skill.
+Write the spec, define intent, get alignment.
+After implementation, ask whether it warrants becoming a skill.

-The mistake teams make is applying SDD to everything out of habit, and applying SkDD to everything out of speed.
+The mistake teams make is applying SDD to everything out of habit and SkDD to everything out of speed.
 Both are wrong.
-The methodology should match the nature of the work.

-SkDD isn’t a replacement for thinking.
-It’s a way to make sure that when your team thinks through something once, you never have to think through it again.
-The spec doesn’t disappear — it just stops being the answer to every question.
+SkDD is not a substitute for thinking.
+It is a way to ensure that once your team has thought something through properly, you do not have to repeat the same thinking on every identical run.
+The spec does not disappear; it simply stops being the answer to every question.

 Use SDD when the work demands it.
-Use SkDD when the work doesn’t.
+Use SkDD when the work does not.

 The methodology should match the nature of the work, not the other way around.